AnthonySuper/AnthonySuper.github.io/blog/_posts/2018-05-24-monads-but-backwards.markdown

 Pretty easy, though!

-## Getting Slighty Weirder with Applicative
+## Getting Slightly Weirder with Applicative

 Okay, so we have `Functor` down.
 Now, the next thing a Monad needs is an instance of `Applicative`.